WE ARE PROFESSIONAL CHECK VALVE MANUFACTURER!

 1. How do I quickly tell if a manual valve is open or closed?

-For most lever‑type valves, the quickest rule is that the handle parallel to the pipe indicates open and handle perpendicular to the pipe indicates closed.
-For wheel‑type valves, use handwheel direction and stem position to determine whether the valve is open or closed.
+For most lever-type valves, handle parallel to the pipe indicates open; perpendicular indicates closed.
+For wheel-type valves, use handwheel direction and stem position.

 2. Why is my valve handle in the closed position but water is still flowing?

-If water is still flowing when the handle shows closed, internal parts may be worn, corroded, obstructed, or broken.
-The handle may turn, but the stem or closure element may no longer move properly, leaving the valve partially or fully open.
+Internal parts may be worn, corroded, obstructed, or broken.
+The handle may turn, but the stem or closure element may no longer move properly.

 3. Can I partially open a ball valve to control flow?